What is Fostering about?

 - How long are dogs in foster homes?

 It completely depends on the dog and the situation.
-The average stay in a foster home is about 2 months.
+The average stay in a foster home is about two months.
 However, most puppies may stay only a few weeks.
 Others, recovering from an injury, certain breeds and senior dogs, may stay much longer.

 - How are foster dogs promoted?